Will ‘Avengers: Endgame’ follow ‘Infinity War”s huge Reddit ban?

-Reddit is having a mass cull and, as Polygon explained, “If everything goes as plans, the mass ban will mark the single biggest banning event on Reddit,” with some 300,000 users in the firing line.
-Before we go into the gory details, we will warn you now that if you haven’t seen Avengers: Infinity War and you plan to watch it, now might be a good point to stop reading, as the ban and the story around it by its very definition are a wash with spoilers from the film.
-Looked away yet?
-Great – let’s get started.
+Before we go into the gory details, we warn you now that if you haven’t seen Avengers: Infinity War and you plan to watch it, now might be a good point to stop reading.
+The ban and the story around it are by definition awash with spoilers from the film.

 What’s the point of all this?